-Traditionally, producers of consumer goods don't deal directly with users and consumers.
-Consumers will often buy their goods from a retailer or a channel partner with whom the manufacturer deals on a B2B (business to business) basis.
-That's beginning to change, however, with the boom of ecommerce solutions.
-Producers and manufacturers now have the ability to sell direct, and in a recent survey a full 99% of these producers claimed that they are interested and investing in direct sales.
+Traditionally, producers of consumer goods don’t deal directly with users and consumers.
+Consumers will often buy their goods from a retailer or a channel partner with whom the manufacturer deals on a B2B (business-to-business) basis.
+That’s beginning to change, however, with the boom of e-commerce solutions.
+Producers and manufacturers now have the ability to sell directly, and in a recent survey, a full 99% of these producers claimed that they are interested and investing in direct sales.

 There are several key steps in driving D2C sales in your business.
-From preparing and goal-setting through delivering a consumer-centric experience, these are the key factors in growing your business in the age of ecommerce.
+From preparing and goal-setting to delivering a consumer-centric experience, these are the key factors in growing your business in the age of e-commerce.
 These steps include:

 The first step in any new business approach is to prepare for what’s to come.
 This means you have to define your goals.
 It’s always best to grow a strategy as opposed to diving in wholesale right out of the gate.
 You may, for example, begin with a site that just delivers content that provides information about your brand and builds awareness.
 You might add some transaction functionality, which can build your online client base and drive revenue and growth.
 You could also seek to build a personalised experience by using surveys and mailing lists to gather information and insights from your customers.

 One of the biggest risks of direct sales is coming into conflict with your existing partners.
 The last thing you want to do is alienate your distributors, which can undermine your retail sales.
 The goal of D2C sales is not to replace retail, it’s to supplement it and provide an extra channel of contact with your consumers.
 As such, it’s vital that you speak with your existing distribution partners before implementing a D2C strategy.
 Make sure they are aware that your use of D2C is not seeking to undermine their efforts on your behalf, but that it will drive awareness of your brand, which will benefit them in the end and help to boost their channels as well.

 Brand awareness: going deep